ocupop/dartlang.org/src/_tutorials/get-started.md

 title: "Get Started"
 description: "Get Dart and run two Dart applications"

+next:
+  url:
+  title:
+previous:
+  url:
+  title:

+points:
+  - "The Dart SDK has development tools and libraries."
+  - "You can use Dart for web apps and command-line apps."
+  - "Run Dart web apps directly in Dartium."
+  - "Use an IDE (such as WebStorm) or code editor to create your app."
+  - "Compile Dart apps to JavaScript for other browsers."
+  - "All Dart apps have a main() function."
+  - "Dart supports top-level functions."

+examples:
+  - title: hello_world
+    url:
+    description:
+  - title: simple
+    url:
+    description:

 has-permalinks: true
 tutorial:
   id: get-started

-next: connect-dart-html/
+# next: connect-dart-html/
-next-title: "Connect Dart & HTML"
+# next-title: "Connect Dart & HTML"
-prev:
+# prev:
-prev-title: "Home"
+# prev-title: "Home"

 ---

-{% capture whats_the_point %}

-* The Dart SDK has development tools and libraries.
-* You can use Dart for web apps and command-line apps.
-* Run Dart web apps directly in Dartium.
-* Use an IDE (such as WebStorm) or code editor to create your app.
-* Compile Dart apps to JavaScript for other browsers.
-* All Dart apps have a main() function.
-* Dart supports top-level functions.

-{% endcapture %}

-{% capture sample_links %}

-This tutorial features two examples:

-* hello_world
-* simple

-{% endcapture %}

-{% capture content %}

 <div class="tute-target-title">
 <h1>{{page.title}}</h1>